 Gabrielle Sims, the outstanding senior award in nutrition and kinesiology, graduates with a B.S. degree in human nutrition and one in kinesiology.
 She continues to study towards a Master of Science degree in kinesiology.
 She has received several scholarships, is in the McNair Scholars program and is a member of Kappa Omicron Nu and Phi Upsilon Omicron honor societies.
 She received an American Heart Association fellowship research grant to study drug treatment effects on heart failure and plans to attend medical school.
 She is the daughter of Glenn and Elisabeth Sims, Wichita.

 Students here honored at a reception in the Leadership Studies building Friday, Dec.
 7.

 Prepared by Human Ecology communications

-This entry was posted on Friday, December 7th, 2012 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition.
+This article was posted on Friday, December 7, 2012 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition.